-How to become a dancer and choreographer: Rachel's story
+How to become a dance choreographer: Rachel's story

 You have to learn about your body to be able to teach about it.
 I really enjoyed GCSE Science because it was a challenge and it taught me so much about my body.